ESPRESSO-FOCUSED PICKS

 add

 For light roast espresso, absolutely.
 Standard motors slow down under load, creating inconsistent particle fragmentation.
-Servo motors maintain constant RPM regardless of bean density, ensuring consistent extraction every time.
+Servo motors maintain constant RPM regardless of bean density, delivering dramatically more consistent extraction across varying bean densities.

 Should I buy SSP burrs for my DF64?